rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter06_analysis.md

 `Cpk = min( (USL - μ)/(3*σ), (μ - LSL)/(3*σ) )`

-*Note: the closed-form Cpk formula assumes approximate normality.
-For non-normal data, consider transformations or percentile-based capability indices.*
+*Note: the closed-form Cpk formula assumes approximate normality and a symmetric distribution.
+For non-normal data, consider transformations or **percentile-based capability indices**, which Monte Carlo can estimate directly.*

 **R Example:**